PSswathi/music-genre-and-composer-classification/README.md

 └── .gitignore                            # Ignored files for Git
 ```

+# Overview
-## Project Description
+## About the Project

-Project Description

 Music is a universal language that transcends cultures and generations.
 Classical composers such as Bach, Beethoven, Mozart, and Chopin are known for their distinct styles, yet their compositions often share structural and melodic similarities that make it difficult—even for trained musicians to distinguish between them by ear or by score alone.

 This project aims to explore whether computational techniques, specifically deep learning, can learn to distinguish between these composers based on their musical characteristics.
 By analyzing patterns in musical structure, dynamics, tempo, pitch, and harmony extracted from MIDI files, we seek to develop a system that can predict the composer of a given musical piece.

 Using a dataset of MIDI files collected from classical composers, we preprocess the data by extracting chunks of 200 notes and computing a range of statistical and musical features.
-We then train deep learning models—including Long Short-Term Memory (LSTM) networks and Convolutional Neural Networks (CNNs) to learn and classify the compositional styles of the selected composers.
+We then train deep learning models—including Long Short-Term Memory (LSTM) networks, BiDirectional LSTMS with an Attention layer, and Convolutional Neural Networks (CNNs) to learn and classify the compositional styles of the selected composers.

 ## Project Objective

-The primary objective of this project is to develop a deep learning model capable of accurately predicting the composer of a given piece of music based on musical features extracted from MIDI files.

 Specifically, we aim to: